Aravind-Venugopal/venmo-spending-behavior/README.md

 This classification was used to create a spending behavior profile for each user across a period of 12 months of their lifetime.

-Secondly, using social netowrk analysis to capture network metrics for each user, like:
+Secondly, using social network analysis to capture network metrics for each user, like:
 1. Number of Friends
 2. Number of friends of friends
 3. Clustering coefficient ([Clustering Coefficient wiki](https://en.wikipedia.org/wiki/Clustering_coefficient))